KidkArolis/healthier/README.md

   pages/index.js:9:3: 'useState' is not defined.
 ```

-Or pass `--fix` to format your code using prettier, which will also log the linting errors that can not be fixed:
+Or pass `--fix` to format your code using Prettier, which will also log the linting errors that can not be fixed:

 ```
 $ npx healthier --fix
 ```

-The `--fix` command is a convenient shortcut which means you don't even need to install prettier to format your code.
-But in practise, you might want to install and use prettier directly side by side with healthier, so that you get the best code editor integration and format other file formats, such as json and css.
+The `--fix` command is a convenient shortcut which means you don't even need to install Prettier to format your code.
+But in practise, you might want to install and use Prettier directly side by side with healthier, so that you get the best code editor integration and format other file formats, such as json and css.

 Note: `npx` prefix can be ommitted if you have `./node_modules/.bin` in your `PATH`.